SerecThunderson/exe/tgSpam/readme.md

 ## How to use
-- First, download the .exe if you date
+- First, download the .exe if you dare
 - Then, go to my.telegram.org and create a bot application and copy down your "API ID" and "API HASH"
 - Get the integer ID for the group you wish to spam to
 - Open the exe